Three Billion

 Butane is mainly shipped in cylinders for portable applications such as mobile heaters or for leisure activities such as boats, caravans and barbecues.
 Butane can also be used as a propellant, refrigerant or to fuel welding torches.

-Where is LPG used?
+Where is Liquid Gas used?

 Society